How to become a flight paramedic

 What does it take to become a flight paramedic, an advanced career in EMS?

 Flight paramedics have one of the most exciting jobs in the world.
 They are on the front lines working in aero-medical emergencies, transports, and evacuation missions.
 This job combines the skills of a critical care professional with the excitement of mobile air rescue.
+Download our how to become a flight paramedic checklist to help keep yourself on track.

 More specifically, flight paramedics are responsible for working to recover or stabilize the patient while in transport to a qualified medical facility.
 This requires providing emergency medical care for those with severe injury, trauma or illness.
 Flight paramedics must be able to work in extremely high-stress environments.